Updated March 2021

 This report highlights the initiatives we are championing in order to have as positive an impact as possible on our planet and its people.

-For three years running, we’ve been a certified CarbonNeutral® company.
+For four years running, we’ve been a certified CarbonNeutral® company.
 What’s more, we’re incredibly proud to be leading the way in the industry by double-offsetting our emissions, meaning we remove twice the amount of greenhouse gases that we emit.

 We fund sustainable projects in order to counteract the greenhouse gases we emit through our essential business activities.